zeqianli/hgt-workflow/README.md

 *This is a work in progress.* A Snakemake pipeline to detect different kinds of horizontal gene transfer (HGT) signatures.

 Currently includes:
-- Detect mobiell gene elements using mobileOG
+- Detect mobile gene elements using mobileOG
 - Detect virus using VirSorter2 (follows [VirSorter2 SOP](https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/v3))
     - VirSorter2 pass 1
     - CheckV for quality control